 Instructions

-- Add the vanilla extract and heavy cream.
-Stir to combine.
+- With ther mixer on low, add the vanilla extract and heavy cream.
+Mix on low to combine.

-- Add in the cocoa powder and mix slowly at first until incorporated.
+- Add in the cocoa powder and mix on low speed at first until incorporated.

-- Mix for 8 minutes until light and fluffy.
+- Increase the speed to medium-high speed and mix for 8 minutes until light and fluffy.
+Scrape down the bowl as needed.

 Notes